ctsit/ae_and_conmeds/README.md

 functionality of the forms.
 To download the latest instruments see https://github.com/ctsit/ae_and_conmeds/releases/latest

+* Open your project
+* Open 'Project Setup'
+* Open 'Online Designer'
+* Under 'Add new instrument', click on 'Upload'
+* Choose one of the zip files containing the new instruments you just downloaded
+* Click 'Upload Instrument ZIP'
+* Repeat for other instruments if desired, otherwise you are done!!

 ## Contributors

 These forms are based in part on work by Ken Bergquist done for the [HCV